QCryptUMD/mie/README.md

 ```

 To integrate a hint, you need a direction vector (in row form) as well as two scalars, a and b.
+This function modifies the class itself and updates both self.S and self.mu.
 ```
 m.integrate_parallel_cuts_hint(vector(RR, [sqrt(2)/2,sqrt(3)/2]).row(), -1,4)
 ```